DNACENSolutions/dnac_ansible_workflows/workflows/ise_radius_integration/README.md

 # ISE and AAA Integration Workflow Playbook
-This Workflow Playbook is for Integrating the ISE with Catalyst Center also add Additional external AAA servers to catalyst Center.
+This Workflow Playbook integrates ISE with Catalyst Center and adds external AAA servers to Catalyst Center.
 This workflow playbook is supported from Catalyst Center Release version 2.3.7.6

-ise_radius_integration_details  defines the list of devices and devices details for the devices to be run rough the playbooks
+ise_radius_integration_details  defines the list of devices and devices details for the devices to be run through the playbooks.

-To define the details you can refer the full workflow specification: https://docs.ansible.com/ansible/latest/collections/cisco/dnac/ise_radius_integration_workflow_manager_module.html
+Refer to the full workflow specification to define the details: https://docs.ansible.com/ansible/latest/collections/cisco/dnac/ise_radius_integration_workflow_manager_module.html

 ## The Sample host_inventory_dnac1/hosts.yml